-- 1. Hospital provider assessment: \$218.38 per occupied hospital bed-day (excluding Medicare bed-days) through fiscal year 2018; and 0.8766% of outpatient gross revenue from June 10, 2012 through fiscal year 2018; plus additional amounts to help fund costs for some Patient Protection and Affordable Care Act recipients. - 2.
+- 1. Hospital provider assessment: \$197.19 per non-Medicare bed-day, and 1.358% of gross outpatient revenue for outpatient services, for fiscal years 2019 and 2020.
+For FY 2020, those amounts are to be increased enough to bring in an additional \$6.25 million each.
+For fiscal years 2021 through 2024, the assessments are to be adjusted to bring in the same total amount as in 2020. - 2.
 Hospital license fee: \$55 per bed annually. - 3.
 Developmentally disabled care provider assessment: 6% of the provider's adjusted gross developmentally disabled care revenue in the preceding fiscal year (or the maximum allowed under federal regulations, whichever is less). - 4.
-County hospital provider assessment (applies to Cook County Hospital only): an amount equal to the difference between total payments made from the County Provider Trust Fund to county hospital providers and the total federal financial participation monies received by the Fund. - 5.
+County hospital provider assessment (applies only to Cook County Hospital): an amount equal to the difference between total payments made from the County Provider Trust Fund to county hospital providers and the total federal financial participation monies received by the Fund. - 5.
 Nursing home license fee: \$1.50 per licensed nursing bed-day. - 6.
-Long-term-care provider assessment: \$6.07 per occupied bed-day (except Medicare bed-days). - 7.
-Supportive living facility assessment: \$2.30 per care day (days in which each apartment unit was occupied), plus a certification fee of \$100 per year per facility.
+Long-term care provider assessment: \$6.07 per occupied bed-day (except Medicare bed-days). - 7.
+Supportive living facility assessment: \$2.30 per care day (days in which each apartment unit was occupied), plus a certification fee of \$100 per year per facility. - 8.
+Managed care organization assessment: \$1.20 to \$60.20 per member month, based on the number of member months in 2018, for FYs 2020 through 2025.